-The Schingoethe Museum and Art Gallery are currently closed until the fall of 2014.*
+*The Schingoethe Museum and Art Gallery are currently closed until 2015.*

->

-> Aurora University is pleased to announce that the Schingoethe Museum and Art Gallery will be relocated to the new Welcome Center, a 21,000-square-foot building that will serve vital purposes, in the fall of 2014.
+Aurora University is pleased to announce that the Schingoethe Museum and Art Gallery will be relocated to the new Welcome Center, a 21,000-square-foot building that will serve vital purposes, in 2015.
 One wing of the Welcome Center will house the Schingoethe Museum with collections and exhibits oriented around a large central art gallery.